-In a previous post we discussed the general information surrounding Designated Roth Accounts – eligibility, tax treatment, and contributions.
-In this post we’ll go over the nuances involved in distributions from a Designated Roth Account under a 401(k).
-Distributions are a little different from most other retirement plans, as you might guess…
+In a previous post we discussed the general information surrounding Designated Roth Accounts (also known as a Roth 401k) – eligibility, tax treatment, and contributions.
+In this post we’ll go over the nuances involved in distributions from a Designated Roth Account under a 401k.
+Distributions are a little different from most other retirement plans, as you’ll see…

 Required Minimum Distributions

-One of the first things that is different about a Roth 401(k)’s distributions is that the Required Minimum Distribution (RMD) rules apply to these accounts.
-This is different from the Roth IRA, as RMD is not required under present law.
-RMD for a Designated Roth Account is the same as the RMD rules for all other accounts to which the RMD rules apply.
+One of the first things that is different about Roth 401k distributions is that the Required Minimum Distribution (RMD) rules DO apply to these accounts.
+This is different from the Roth IRA, as RMDs are not required by the original owner under present law.
+RMD for a Roth 401k are the same as the RMD rules for all other accounts to which the RMD rules apply.

-The way to get around the RMD rule is to roll over your Designated Roth 401(k) account balance to a Roth IRA.
+There is, however, a way to get around the RMD rule: if you roll over your Designated Roth 401k account balance to a Roth IRA, RMDs no longer apply.
 Obviously this is a tax-free event, since both accounts are non-taxable in both contributions and earnings.
-As long as this is done before the first year of RMD, these rolled over funds will never (under current law) be subject to RMD rules.
+As long as this is done before the first year of RMD, these rolled over funds will never (under current law) be subject to RMD rules to the original owner of the account.
+When inherited, Roth IRA and Roth 401k funds are subject to RMDs as inherited accounts – but that’s a topic for another day.

 Qualified Distributions